Personalize Your Face Mask

 - After making your masterpiece, allow for ample drying time (we know that's tough - your child most likely is just going to want to rock their new mask as soon as they're done!).
 Follow package instructions on how soon after painting you're able to wear, as well as how soon after painting you're able to wash the mask.

-Did you try one of these methods to personalize your masks?
+Did you try one of these methods to create a personalized face mask?
 Let us know!
 Tag us in your pictures on social media so we can see your masterpieces.